Azure/azure-iot-sdk-c/readme.md

 If you are considering porting the device client SDK for C to a new platform, check out the [porting guide](https://github.com/Azure/azure-c-shared-utility/blob/master/devdoc/porting_guide.md) document.

+## Deprecation Notes

+  `MBED OS`

+  - Packages of azure-iot-sdk-c for MBED OS have been deprecated in January, 2023.

+  See also [Deprecated Folders](#deprecated-folders) below for other relevant notes.

 ## Contribution, Feedback and Issues

 If you encounter any bugs, have suggestions for new features or if you would like to become an active contributor to this project please follow the instructions provided in the [contribution guidelines](.github/CONTRIBUTING.md).